DeborahK/Angular-NgRx-GettingStarted/APM-Demo2/README.md

 Demo of a basic implementation of NgRx for a simple boolean flag, but using strong typing.
 Includes implementation of the dev tools.

-The goal of this demo is to introduce the parts of ngrx for a simple, easy to reason about, use case.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Development server